-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES For the Fiscal Year Ended June 30, 2017
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES

-Net Change in Fund Balances - Governmental Funds \$ (226,452) Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
+Net Change in Fund Balances - Governmental Funds \$ 566,717 Amounts reported for governmental activities in the statement of activities are different because: Capital outlays are reported in governmental funds as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-This is the amount of capital outlay expense (\$610,594) in excess of depreciation expense (\$408,471) in the current period.
-202,123 Expenses in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Compensated absences (4,758) Pension Expense (calculated for net pension liability) (184,466) Pension contributions made subsequent to the pension liability measurement date of 6/30/16 109,862 The loss on capital assets included in the statement of activities does not require the use of current financial resources and, therefore, are not reported in the governmental funds.
-(22,861) Net proceeds from notes payable provide current financial resources to the governmental funds, but increase long-term liabilities in the Statement of Net Position.
-(350,000) Principal payments on long-term debt are expenditures in the governmental funds, but the repayments reduce long-term liabilities in the Statement of Net Position.
-175,715 Change in Net Position - Governmental Activities \$ (300,837)
+Capital Outlays 89,647 Depreciation Expense (412,828) (323,181) The repayment of principal of long-term debt is an expenditure in the governmental funds, but the repayment reduces long-term debt in the statement of net position.
+119,799 Net effect of various transactions in the statement of activities that do not require the use of current financial resources are not reported in the governmental funds: Pension Expense (calculated for net pension liability) (552,947) Pension contributions made subsequent to the pension liability measurement date of 6/30/22 255,718 In the statement of activities, the cost of compensated absences is measured by the amounts earned during the fiscal year, while in the governmental funds, expenditures are recognized based on the amounts actually paid for compensated absences.
+This is the net amount of compensated absences paid in excess of the amount earned in the current fiscal year.
+(15,118) Change in Net Position - Governmental Activities \$ 50,988